-Aspiring musicians work hard to develop technical and interpretive skills, which are the most obvious abilities needed to perform accurately and expressively.
+Aspiring musicians work hard to develop technical and interpretive skills.
+After all, those are the most obvious abilities needed to perform accurately and expressively.

-Commonly termed “mental skills,” such abilities affect our confidence under pressure, our creativity, and how effectively we direct our execution as we play or sing.
+Commonly termed “mental skills,” these hidden abilities affect our confidence under pressure, our creativity, our connections with audiences, and how securely we direct our execution as we play or sing.

-This post touches on not only mental skills but also emotional ones, providing links to related articles on this site.
+This post spotlights key mental and emotional skills covered in The Musician’s Way, providing links to related articles on this blog.

 Mental and Emotional Skills of Expert Performers